-Fundamental principles of administration, application to governmental operations, administrative organization, budgeting, planning, administrative law, personnel management, career service, conditions of public employment, & labor relations.
-Prerequisite: POLS 1101 with a grade of "C" or better.
+Fundamental principles of administration, application to governmental operations. administrative organization, budgeting, planning, administrative law, personnel management, career service, conditions of public employment, & labor relations.

 READ 0097 Learning Support Reading & Study Skills I

 READ 0097 is a prepatory course designed to improve reading techniques, vocabulary skills, and reading comprehension.
 The course also introduces the student to problem solving and critical thinking skills as they apply to reading, listening, writing, and speaking.
 To complete READ 0097, a student must have at least a C average, demonstrate reading proficiency at the 12th grade level or higher.